 Note: Possession of an ERC certificate does not guarantee that the holder is the rightful owner or that the credits are valid.
 Buyers should contact the AQMD prior to entering into any agreement to purchase ERCs.

 To facilitate this process, the Sac Metro Air District maintains a current list of active (unused) ERC certificates and a contact list for the ERC certificate owners.
+(These documents are current as of April 8, 2022.
 In addition, the California Air Resources Board publishes an annual summary of ERC transactions in the state, showing the amount and price of credits for each transaction.

 An owner of an ERC certificate can also request that the ERC amounts be split among two or more new certificates.

 A request to transfer ownership or to split an ERC certificate must be submitted in writing to the Sac Metro Air District.
 The written request must include: